 Breakfast is available during the Summer Program at the elementary and middle school level.
 Snack foods are available for purchase during the high school program.

-- Kindergarten – grade 5, programs are held at Norge Elementary School.
+- Kindergarten – grade 5, programs are held at Laurel Lane Elementary School.

-- Grades 6 – 8, programs are held at Hornsby Middle School.
+- Grades 6 – 8, programs are held at Berkeley Middle School.

-- Grades 9 – 12, programs are held at Warhill High School.
+- Grades 9 – 12, programs are held at Jamestown High School.

 Students that would like to park on campus during the Summer High School Program must have a parking pass.
 A parking pass can be picked up during Open House.
 Rules will be issued with the parking permit.